evirts1/RelaxEye/README.md

 # RelayEye
 JavaScript app to help coordinate the eyes.
-Relay Eye is intended to help exercise a persons eyes by diverging and converging  your gaze.
+Relay Eye is intended to help exercise a persons eyes by diverging and converging  their gaze.